Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: C3T Decoder

-In particular, we train a five-layer MLP network (Fig.~\ref{fig:decoder_nn}) using stochastic gradient descent with the Adam optimizer.
-The network uses hyperbolic tangent activation function on all neurons.
-For each hidden layer, the number of neurons gradually increases until the middle layer, from where the number of neurons gradually decreases for each additional layer.
+It follows that the complexity of the non-MLP decoders is $\mathcal{O}(n^3)$ or 2,600 times less than the C3T decoder.
+There exist off-the-shelf processors with dedicated hardware support for MLP processing.
+As a result, the complexity difference might not be as drastic in practical implementations of our MLP decoder.
+For a comparison between the accuracy of our torus projection decoder and the torus decoder in \cite{VaishampayanCosta2003}, we refer the reader to Section \ref{sec:numexp}.

 We train and test the neural network decoder with the following three decoder inputs. \begin{itemize} \item \textbf{Raw observations} Here, we just use the $n$ dimensional channel output as input to the decoder network. \item \textbf{Torus projection (TP)} As in ~\cite{Campello2013,VaishampayanCosta2003}, we exploit the fact that the encoder locus lies on the $n/2$ flat torus and perform a ``torus projection'' as a feature extraction before decoding.
-First, the $\ell_2$-norm is computed on the individual $cos/sin$ pairs in raw observations.
-Next, $arccos$ and $arcsin$ are applied to the individual $cos/sin$ terms and the average of the angles derived; adding the angles reduces the uncertainty.
+First, the $\ell_2$-norm is computed on the individual $\textrm{cos}/\textrm{sin}$ pairs in raw observations.
+Next, $\textrm{arccos}$ and $\textrm{arcsin}$ are applied to the individual $\textrm{cos}/\textrm{sin}$ terms, and the average of the angles derived; adding the angles reduces the uncertainty.
 The torus projection is obtained by reconstructing the $n$-dimensional vector using the known transmit radii $r_i$, known transmit frequencies $\omega_i$, and the above-mentioned derived angles. \item \textbf{Angles only (AO)} Here, only the pairwise four-quadrant angles of the channel output are used as decoder inputs.
 This reduces the required number of neurons needed in the decoder network by a factor of two for a relatively small performance penalty in the low dimensional codes. \end{itemize}